-Network Setting Description/Values eth0 eth1 eth2 Note Depending upon your device, the network interface prefixes may differ.
+Network Setting Description/Values eth0 eth1 eth2 Allows for multiple interfaces.
+Select the appropriate tab to view and configure. etii2 ▶ Note Depending upon your device, the network interface prefixes may differ.
 Addressing Choose whether the interface uses a static or dynamic IP address: None: Select to disable the interface.
 Static: Select to disable DHCP (Dynamic Host Configuration Protocol).
 When DHCP is disabled, you must manually enter the IP address and subnet mask.
 DHCP: Select to enable DHCP.
 When DNCP is enabled, Kraken will get an IP address from a DHCP server on the network.
 User Description (Optional) Enter a customized name for each network interface.
 This description appears beside the interface name on the Default Interface drop-down list (see above), as well as the Network Interface drop-down lists on the Input and Output creation pages.
-IP Address Note If DHCP is disabled, you may enter an IP address in dotted-decimal format.
-Subnet Mask 1 Note If DHCP is disabled, you may enter the Network Mask in dotted-decimal format (e.g., 255.255.0.0).
-Gateway Note If DHCP is disabled, you may enter the gateway address in dotted-decimal format.
-MTU (Maximum Transmission Unit) Specifies the maximum allowed size of IP packets for the outgoing data stream.
+IP Address Displays the IP Address.
+This is a unique address that identifies the unit in the IP network.
+Note If DHCP is disabled, you may enter an IP address in dotted-decimal format.
+Subnet Mask This is a 32-bit subnet mask used to divide an IP address into subnets and specify the network's available hosts.
+Note If DHCP is disabled, you may enter the Network Mask in dotted-decimal format (e.g., 255.255.0.0).
+Gateway The IPv4 default route to be assigned to the interface.
+This is the gateway that is used when no other route matches.
+This address must be reachable on your local subnet. ♠ Note If DHCP is disabled, you may enter the gateway address in dotted-decimal format. МТИ (Maximum Transmission Unit) Specifies the maximum allowed size of IP packets for the outgoing data stream.
 MAC Address (Read-only) The Media Access Control address assigned to the interface.
 This is the physical address of the network interface and cannot be changed.
-Link Determines whether the Ethernet parameters are set automatically or manually (i.e., enables or disables autonegotiation): Auto: The system will match the Ethernet Speed and Duplex Mode to the Ethernet hub to which it is connecting: Manual: These values must be set manually.
+Link Determines whether the Ethernet parameters are set automatically or manually (i.e., enables or disables autonegotiation): • Auto: The system will match the Ethernet Speed and Duplex Mode to the Ethernet hub to which it is connecting: • Manual: These values must be set manually.
 See following settings.
 Note Always use Auto with Gigabit Ethernet (GigE) speed (1000 Mbps).

-Ethernet Speed If Link is set to Auto, the actual value for the Ethernet Speed (read-only).
+Network Setting Description/Values Ethernet Speed If Link is set to Auto, the actual value for the Ethernet Speed (read-only).
 If Link is set to Manual, select the Ethernet Speed (in Mbps): • 100 • 10 Duplex If Link is set to Auto, the actual value for the Duplex Mode (read-only).
-If Link is set to Manual, select the Duplex Mode: • Full • Half
+If Link is set to Manual, select the Duplex Mode: Full Half